LouisCharlesC/safe/README.md

 	static constexpr bool IsReadOnly = true;
 };
 ```
+### Avoid some typing by defining your own default lock types
+*safe* uses std::lock_guard by default everywhere.
+If you know you will always use a certain lock type given some mutex type (for instance, std::unique_lock with std::timed_mutex), you can inform *safe* and it will use these locks by default.
+To do so, you must specialize the safe::DefaultLock class template.
+Have a look at the tests/test_default_locks.cpp files.
+You will see that you can specify a different lock type for read and write accesses.

 # Acknowledgment
 Thanks to all contributors, issue raisers and stargazers!
-Most cmake code comes from this repo: https://github.com/bsamseth/cpp-project and Craig Scott's CppCon 2019 talk: Deep CMake for Library Authors.
+The cmake is inspired from https://github.com/bsamseth/cpp-project and Craig Scott's CppCon 2019 talk: Deep CMake for Library Authors.
 Many thanks to the authors!